Neo-X/Glens_Blog/content/2018-01-19-DeepRL-Algorithms.md

 [A3C](https://arxiv.org/abs/1602.01783) can be thought of as a modification of CACLA in at least two ways.
 The MSE loss is traded with a log-likelihood loss, and the score function is exchanged for a multi-step return estimation.
 Switching to a log-likelihood loss allows us to model the distribution of action better, including the policy variance.
-In the case of continuous actions, the policy is modelled as a vector of Gaussian distributions.
+In the case of continuous actions, the policy is modeled as a vector of Gaussian distributions.
 This allows for a better trade-off between the bias of the value function and the variance in Monte-Carlo samples from the simulation allows us to include a loss for the variance in the policy.
 Now we can update the amount of exploration we think the policy should be performing in an on-policy state-dependent manner.

 **Pros:**